mattyoung101/omicron/documentation/docs/lowlevel.md

 by our previous team (Deus Vult).

 ## ESP32-IDF
-In our previous team, Deus Vult, we migrated from using a Teensy 3.5 as the main device to using an ESP32 last year.
-This was due to **REASONS**.
-This year we again use the ESP32 as our main device, working with last year's codebase.
+In our previous team, Deus Vult, we migrated from using a Teensy as the main device to using an ESP32 last year (although we continue to use a Teensy this year as a slave device).
+This was due to **TODO REASONS**.
+This year we again use the ESP32 as our main device, working with and improving on last year's codebase.

 Espressif (ESP32 manufacturers) provides two options for software development: the Arduino core, which provides a familiar C++ environment with ported Arduino functions, and secondly the IoT Development Framework (IDF), which is a